Main Stage

 But really, everyone who practices is a winner.

-The BTracks (Backing Tracks) don't have as elaborate a tracking system as the STracks, but they are rated too.
+The BTracks, or Backing Tracks, don't have as elaborate a tracking system as the STracks, but they are rated too.
 In the Charts of each jam you can see which BTracks were used the most, and the ones used the most are the winners.
 You don't get any more objective than that.

 Top